jtdLab/dart_counter/README.md

 // TODO add convenience constructors Dart.zero and Throw.zero ???

 // TODO blocs.dart barelle files like in score training with standard and detailed input area every wher in app pls

+// TODO share even more around blocs by sharing event handler impl or make base calss that impls some event handlers if tahts possible with darts